RandomInternetPreson/Lucid_Autonomy/README.md

 Here is an example of the AI asking questions on its own of an image from a document, the AI does this unprompted because it is using the system prompt "[AI_Research_Assistant_v1.yaml](https://github.com/RandomInternetPreson/Lucid_Autonomy/tree/main/SystemPrompt_CharacterCards)"

-Sometimes ChartGemma isn't as good as the vision model but you can ask the LLM to query the "Image" model instead:
+Sometimes ChartGemma isn't as good as the vision model and vise versa but you can direct the LLM to ask the other model if there is an issue:

 ![image](https://github.com/user-attachments/assets/139f2ebe-3afb-409d-8fe0-6609b31a0e9c)

-But sometimes ChartGemma is a good model to use:
+Sometimes ChartGemma is a good model to use:

 Let's look at an example of a bar chart where both GOT-OCR and Marker fail in reproducing the data from the chart: